 Race Capital, with collaboration from Chamath Palihapitiya’s Social Capital, Jump Capital, Multicoin Capital, and the Solana Foundation led the round.

-More companies were involved in the round including Angel investors, Tristan Yver from FTX, Jason Lau; OKcoin, Curve Finance’s Julien Bouteloup, Terraform Labs’ Jeff Kuan, and Ryan Shea from Stacks.
+More companies involved in the round including Angel investors, Tristan Yver from FTX, Jason Lau; Okcoin, Curve Finance’s Julien Bouteloup, Terraform Labs’ Jeff Kuan and Ryan Shea from Stacks.

-The funds realized will be used to increase Saber Labs’ team from three persons to about ten people by the end of the year.
+The funds realized will be used to increase Saber Labs’ team from three people to about ten people by the end of the year.

 Saber’s Impressive Growth

-It allows users to swap between stablecoins and wrapped tokens, in addition to providing liquidity and earning yield from transaction fees and liquidity incentives.
+It allows users to swap between stablecoins and wrap tokens, in addition to providing liquidity and earning yield from transaction fees and liquidity incentives.

-Talking about Saber’s advantage over other competitors, Macalinao said the exchange competitive edge is the number of assets it supports and the fast-paced growth of its Total Value Locked (TVL).
+Speaking about Saber’s advantage over other competitors, Macalinao said the exchange’s competitive edge is the number of assets it supports and the fast-paced growth of its Total Value Locked (TVL).